 - Avoid drinking alcohol when handling firearms or if you’re going to be around others who are drinking alcohol.

-- Be mindful of the muzzle when you’re handling or cleaning a firearm, and be sure to keep your finger off the trigger until ready to fire.
+- Be mindful of the muzzle when you’re handling or cleaning a firearm, and be sure to keep your finger off the trigger until you’re ready to fire.

 - Only point a gun at what you intend to shoot; never aim it just for fun, as this could result in tragedy.

-- If there’s ever an emergency situation where someone needs help quickly, don’t hesitate- give them immediate assistance by calling 911.
+- If there’s ever an emergency where someone needs help quickly, don’t hesitate- give them immediate assistance by calling 911.

-- Consider investing in purchasing a gun safe, which will decrease the likelihood of losing your firearms to theft or your children gaining access to them.
+- Consider investing in a gun safe, which will decrease the likelihood of losing your firearms to theft or your children gaining access to them.

 Final Words

 Before purchasing a gun, make sure that you know how to use it and practice with it often if needed.
-Being aware of all safety precautions that come with owning one is also essential.
+Being aware of all the safety precautions that come with owning one is also essential.

 If you have children in your home, make sure they are aware of the dangers that come with guns and know to stay away from them at all times.
 Not only do firearms look like toys, but there’s a chance they could go off without warning if not appropriately handled by an adult who knows what they’re doing.
-We also recommend reading the article – norma Magnum and lapua magnum.